-- perform with a steady beat individually and within an ensemble. - perform musical passages with rhythmic accuracy with and without a metronome. - demonstrate proficiency in the correct performance of rhythms at varied tempi. - sight read with increasing rhythmic accuracy and pulse control. - clap and count through rhythm exercises with increasing accuracy and comfort. - begin to discern metric interpretation based on the character of the music.
+- consistently perform with a steady beat individually and within an ensemble. - consistently perform musical passages with rhythmic accuracy with and without a metronome. - advance their proficiency in the correct performance of rhythms at varied tempi. - Sight-read with increasing rhythmic accuracy and pulse control. - clap and count through rhythm exercises with more accuracy and comfort. - further discern metric interpretation based on the character of the music.
 (AAH) (AAPI)